 Pelvic fractures can be quite painful and ambulances are not always the smoothest ride.
 It is likely that your patient will be quite uncomfortable during transport as you hit every tiny bump in the road.
 It is important to try to be smooth and gentle when loading and unloading your patient from the ambulance as you do not want to jar the pelvis.

 In summary, pelvic fractures can be dangerous and difficult to diagnose because they are internal.
 Thoroughly assess your patients on scene, especially elderly patients, and consider the mechanism of injury.
 Just because you cannot see it does not mean it is not there.
-Be sure to assess the pelvis on an elderly fall patient, even if you are just called for a lift assist.
-If the patient has pain while standing and walking, and this is unusual for them, bring them in to have imaging done, even if the pelvis felt stable, just to be safe.
-The patient could have a stable pelvic fracture that we cannot see.
+Be sure to carefully assess the pelvis of an elderly fall patient, even if you are just called for a lift assist.
+If the patient has pain while standing and walking, and this is unusual for them, bring them in to have imaging done.
+There can be significant or life-threatening damage even if the patient's pelvis feels stable.

 In addition, just because a patient is young, does not mean that they cannot have a stable pelvic fracture.
 Adolescents are at risk of avulsion fractures to their pelvis from sports.
-If the pelvis is unstable wrap it to stabilize it and minimize bleeding, and always frequently assess vitals so that you can recognize early hypovolemic shock.
+If the pelvis is unstable, wrap it to increase stability and minimize bleeding.
+Lastly, always frequently assess vitals so that you can recognize early hypovolemic shock.